A simulation framework for the design of a station-based bike sharing system: Computational results

 \subsubsection{Number of vehicles and operators}

-The framework allows us to make decisions regarding the sizing of operators and vehicles.
 In this section, an increasing number of vehicles for each of the shifts that are currently set by the company for working days (i.e., Monday to Friday) is tested.
+We measure the performance of each tested setting with the average number of hours that stations have been empty or full.
+Tables \ref{tab:morningEvening_empty}, \ref{tab:morningEvening_full}, and \ref{tab:morningEvening_tot} report the number of hours stations are empty, full, and the sum of the two for each combination of the number of vehicles allocated to each shift, up to a maximum of 6 vehicles, with each vehicle having a capacity of 14 bikes.